BlockHeads’ Recommended Resource Ecosystem

 Highland EM Ultrasound was developed by Arun Nagdev, one of the BlockHeads co-founders, highlighting the shared academic foundation and collaborative approach that connects both platforms.

-At BlockHeads, we frequently recommend Highland as a starting point for building a strong ultrasound foundation—an essential step for safely and effectively performing ultrasound-guided regional analgesia in the emergency department.
+We frequently recommend Highland as a starting point for building a strong ultrasound foundation—an essential step for safely and effectively performing ultrasound-guided regional analgesia in the emergency department.

 The POCUS Atlas is a high-yield visual reference for ultrasound anatomy and pathology, offering a curated library of images and clips across a wide range of applications.
+Its strength lies in rapid visual reinforcement—supporting both foundational learning and real-time clinical use.

 The Ultrasound GEL Podcast offers engaging, high-yield discussions on ultrasound applications, clinical reasoning, and evolving practice patterns in emergency medicine.